Chia-Network/chia-docs/docs/reference-client/headless-node.md

 **If you do not know how to configure and properly secure a computer network _do not_ use a remote daemon.**

-_Never_ expose the chia daemon to the internet.
+_Never_ expose the Chia daemon to the internet.

 # Setup